 Not much has changed since those days.
 ByWard Market is still a real farmer’s market especially in the summer when fresh produce is sold from open air stands.
 It’s a colourful spot and a must-see on any visit to Ottawa.

-There are also lots of restaurants and cafes in the market area.
-Last summer John and I enjoyed a Mexican meal with a view from El Camino on Clarence Street.
 At some point you’ll have to say damn to the calories and lineup to get a BeaverTail pastry.
 Enjoy every mouthful of it.

 Pay a visit to some of Ottawa’s best museums

 The Canadian Museum of History is the most visited museum in Canada.
 It’s located on the Quebec side of the Ottawa River across from the Parliament Buildings, and can be accessed in summer via the electric Aqua-Taxi.
-While it’s supposed to be quick – we experienced a glitch and elected to walk across the bridge instead – which is actually something I’d recommend doing too.
+While it’s supposed to be quick – we experienced a glitch and elected to walk across the bridge instead – which is actually something I’d recommend doing.

-The Grand Hall with the world’s largest collection of totem poles is worth the visit to the museum alone.
+The Grand Hall with the world’s largest collection of totem poles is worth the visit to the Canadian Museum of History alone.
 It’s nothing short of an awe-inspiring experience to descend on the escalator with six story windows offering views over to Parliament Hill.
 Mind you, your focus is likely to be indoors.

 This room is the “architectural masterpiece” of the museum.
 Stop to see Native houses connected by the Pacific Coast shoreline as you wander the length of the hall.